What is Tip Skimming?

 However, be aware that not every instance of suspected tip skimming is due to malicious actions taken by management.
 Sometimes, pay discrepancies are simply accidents, such as digital glitches or bookkeeping errors.
 In cases such as these, you may wish to speak to your supervisor regarding your findings, as they may be able to rectify the situation immediately, especially if it was an honest mistake.

 Unfortunately, when it comes to cases of malicious or unlawful tip skimming, often the only way to recover what you are owed is through legal action.

 Legal Remedies to Recover

 If you are a tipped employee and believe your restaurant illegally tip-skimmed or withheld your earned wages, McOmber McOmber & Luber, P.C. can help you recover the earnings you deserve.
-Generally, you can sue your employer for unfair business practices, fraud, and misrepresentation.
+Generally, you can sue your employer for unlawful wages, unfair business practices, fraud, and misrepresentation.
 Furthermore, certain wage and tip violations can warrant criminal prosecution by the State of New Jersey.

 Seeking Legal Counsel and Representation

 If you believe that you are a victim of tip skimming, it is imperative to consult with an experienced and reputable employment litigation lawyer.
 Red Bank, Marlton & Newark wage and hour lawyers at McOmber McOmber & Luber, P.C. have been representing clients since 1974.
 Contact us today for a free consultation.